KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 * Adventures in open source Django development
 * How to get started with open source, Django open source, packaging

-Django Core
-* Learning more about our new fellow :)
-* Contributing to Django
-* Update on Accessibility Team work

-Addressing Hard Topics/Making New Progress
-* Where we stand in bringing more diversity to: our steering council, core dev, contributor base, community
-* Update on Djangonaut Space
-* New initiatives: PyPodcats (women make up "only 17% of invited guests among the popular podcast series")

-Django Software Foundation
-* Update on workgroups transition

 <!--
-New Features and Future Outlook
-* New Django features
-* New Python features of interest to Django devs
 * Django retrospective (where it has been, where it is now, is it in a good place relative to itself and other web dev frameworks?)
-* What's on the horizon or could/should be on the roadmap

-Opinionated Django
-* Django deployment options and tradeoffs in 2023
-* Different ways of doing things in Django and when to use which option
-* The best tools/packages to have in your Django toolbox in 2023
-* Favorite workflows, Git, CI/CD, GitHub Actions, local/prod, developer experience tools, etc.

 How to Raise Your Game
 * Practical async (going beyond the docs and a few tutorials to using day to day)
 * Security (OWASP 10 and Django)